 intention for an ordered cosmos, it was called "The Divine Proportion",

+and was given the name Phi.
 This proportion (roughly 3 to 5) has intrigued mathematicians and philosophers

 for centuries and was utilized by artists and architects in ancient Greece